Wall Street tumbles on concerns over Italy's political turmoil

 The S&P 500 opened below its 100-day moving average, a key technical level.
 All 11 of the major S&P sectors were in the red.

-Shares of energy companies were led lower by a 1.4 percent drop in U.S. crude futures CLc1 on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.
+Shares of energy companies were led lower by a 1.4 percent drop in U.S. crude futures on expectations that Saudi Arabia and Russia could pump more crude to compensate for a potential supply shortfall.
 [O/R]

 U.S. President Donald Trump said on Tuesday meetings were being held to set up a summit with North Korea and confirmed that a top North Korean official was en route to New York.
 The move is the latest indication that an on-again-off-again summit with Trump may go ahead.